Speed up things in scalac and sbt

 scalac

 If you don’t have a really good reason, you should keep up with Scala updates.
-Most of the times it is just a matter of waiting a month or two after a major release for libraries to migrate, then updating Scala and libraries, then running tests to check if things are ok.
+Most of the time it is just a matter of waiting a month or two after a major release for libraries to migrate, then updating Scala and libraries, then running tests to check if things are ok.
 I might be weird but I never needed to spend the whole process more than a day, though with bigger multi-project codebases I guess it can take even a week.
 (Because moving tickers on Jira board is exhausting).
 Minor version update usually goes even easier: bump version and you are done.

-, which let you emit bytecode in parallel - PR claimed 4-5% improvement with 8 backend threads.
+Additionally, you might want to check some experimental compiler flags.
+Scala 2.12.5 introduced -Ybackend-parallelism N, which lets you emit bytecode in parallel - PR claimed 4-5% improvement with 8 backend threads.

-, that might result in a faster derivation in some cases.
+Another interesting flag is -Yinduction-heuristics, which might result in a faster derivation in some cases.
 Currently it is available only in Typelevel Scala 4, but it allows me to get another few % speedup.
 However, TL Scala 4 is based on 2.12.4, and the current version is Scala 2.12.6.
 I can believe not many people would consider what basically is a downgrade with experimental features turned on.
 Hopefully, improvements tested with this flag will be available by default in Scala 2.13.

 Modules and dependencies